es-hp/todo-app/README.md

 ## tools

+- "init" files created in subfolders with all imports/exports compiled into a package for easier and cleaner imports.

 ### control_stats.py

 - Created custom functions for increasing level, increasing tips, and decreasing tips to be used on app pages.